Texas Swimming Pool Accidents, Injuries & Deaths

 Texas Statute of Limitations

 In Texas, victims of pool incidents must be aware of the statute of limitations, which limits the time frame for filing a lawsuit.
-Generally, individuals have two years from the date of the incident to initiate legal proceedings, according to Texas Statutes.
-Failing to file within this timeframe may result in losing the right to pursue a claim.
+Generally, individuals have two years from the date of the occurrence to initiate legal proceedings.
+Failing to file within this timeframe will probably result in losing the right to pursue a claim.

 Insurance Considerations

 For property owners, having adequate insurance coverage can significantly affect their financial liability in case of a pool incident.
-Homeowner’s insurance often covers liability claims arising from pool accidents, but the specifics can vary by policy.
+Homeowner’s insurance often covers liability claims arising from pool injuries and fatalities, but the specifics can vary by policy.
 Property owners should carefully review their coverage to make sure they’re protected against potential claims.

 Preventative Measures for Property Owners